primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...4]SandboxEnv/+page.md

 Primev Builder Boost Sandbox: https://boost.primev.xyz/builder

 The sandbox environment allows you to explore what it's like to own or connect to a builder-boost instance.
-It currently has a data feed from a modified Geth instance generating templates for flashbots.
+The data feed is from a vanilla block builder with no private bundles.
 The `X-Builder-Token` for it is `tmptoken`

 - **List of Curl Commands**